-Headquartered in Los Angeles, Kilroy Realty (KRC) is a Finance stock that has seen a price change of 21.69% so far this year.
-Currently paying a dividend of $0.46 per share, the company has a dividend yield of 2.38%.
-In comparison, the REIT and Equity Trust - Other industry's yield is 4.22%, while the S&P 500's yield is 1.95%.
+Headquartered in Los Angeles, Kilroy Realty (KRC) is a Finance stock that has seen a price change of 1.36% so far this year.
+The real estate investment trust is paying out a dividend of $0.49 per share at the moment, with a dividend yield of 2.28% compared to the REIT and Equity Trust - Other industry's yield of 4.06% and the S&P 500's yield of 1.75%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.82 is up 1.7% from last year.
-Over the last 5 years, Kilroy Realty has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.16%.
+Looking at dividend growth, the company's current annualized dividend of $1.94 is up 1.6% from last year.
+Over the last 5 years, Kilroy Realty has increased its dividend 4 times on a year-over-year basis for an average annual increase of 8.47%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Kilroy Realty's current payout ratio is 52%.
-This means it paid out 52% of its trailing 12-month EPS as dividend.
+Kilroy Realty's current payout ratio is 53%, meaning it paid out 53% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, KRC expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.70 per share, which represents a year-over-year growth rate of 6.32%.
+KRC is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2020 is $4.13 per share, which represents a year-over-year growth rate of 5.63%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report